-For each named partner, applicants should include a signed Memorandum of Understanding (MOU) or a letter of intent that confirms the partner's agreement to support the project through commitments of staff time, space, services, or other project needs.
+For each named partner, applicants should include either a signed Memorandum of Understanding (MOU), a letter of intent that confirms the partner's agreement to support the project through commitments of staff time, space, services, or other project needs, or, include information in the narrative that confirms that each partner agrees to participate in the proposed project.
 MOUs or letters of intent demonstrate the commitment of partner organizations to participate in the project.
 An MOU is a formalized commitment of staff and/or resources that is signed by authorized representatives of both partner organizations.
 A letter of intent indicates the organizations' intention to partner, but the details of the commitment have not been fully worked out and officially agreed to.